grafana/agent/docs/sources/flow/getting-started/collect-opentelemetry-data.md

 Production-ready {{< param "PRODUCT_NAME" >}} configurations shouldn't send OpenTelemetry data directly to an exporter for delivery.
 Instead, data is usually sent to one or more _processor components_ that perform various transformations on the data.

-Ensuring data is batched is a production-readiness step to improve the compression of data and reduce the number of outgoing network requests to external systems.
+Ensuring data is batched is a production-readiness step to improve data compression and reduce the number of outgoing network requests to external systems.

 In this task, we will configure an [otelcol.processor.batch][] component to batch data before sending it to the exporter.

 > Refer to the list of available [Components][] for the full list of
-> `otelcol.processor` components that can be used to process OpenTelemetry
+> `otelcol.processor` components that you can use to process OpenTelemetry
 > data.
 You can chain processors by having one processor send data to another
 > processor.